sirine-chahma/DSCI_522_group_401/src/reports/medical_expense_analysis.md

 From the predicted Vs Actual plot, we can see ther are some errors in prediction at lower expenses.
 Overall the model does a pretty decent job of predicting the medical expenses given the patient information.

+# Limitations and Future Scope

+Regarding to the lack of enough data, the lack of relevant features and the fact that the model is not tuned completely, we think that our model could still be improved.
+Considering the limited time available for the project, we have not done thorough feature engineering, feature selection, model selection and hyper-parameter tuning.
+Those last points could be a good starting point for those who would like to improve our model.
+Overall, this serves as a very good base model on which further improvements can be made.

 # References